 Our child reporters group, "die Kichererbsen", met and spoke with many different people at the Frankfurt Book Fair, including Kirsten Boie.

-This year, the focus was on movement and learning.
+In 2013, the focus was on movement and learning.
 Together with our partners, the Frankfurt Book Fair once again presented a visionary learning trail over an area of around 300 sqm, where visitors could immerse themselves with all their senses, in the future of learning.

 For the networking of the actors and segments involved in children's and young adult media, the Friday of the Book Fair was devoted to the topic of licensing.
 A seminar, a tour of the fair and a happy hour helped to promote the licensing network at the Frankfurt Book Fair, while bringing together suppliers and buyers.
 Publishing houses are no longer merely licence buyers, they are becoming ever more successful at developing their own characters and licenses, and at marketing these through almost all channels, from YouTube to their own musical productions.
 "The children's book segment and the licensing of characters are linchpins of our company’s portfolio," says Klaus-Thorsten Firnig, the managing director of Egmont publishing group.
 "With our various editions we have been able to collect a lot of positive impressions from the Book Fair again this year, and we also received great feedback."